tuomasj/tuomasj.github.io/_posts/2024-11-20-manually-deploy-ruby-on-rails-8-application-to-linux-server.markdown

 layout: post
 title: "Manually deploy Ruby on Rails 8 application to Linux server"
 ---
-This article describes how you can manually deploy your Ruby on Rails 8 application on a Linux Server with as few dependencies as possible.
-It's all manual, there is no automations [Kamal](https://www.kamal-deploy-org), [Docker](https://www.docker.com) or [Thruster](https://github.com/basecamp/thruster) in this way of deployment.
-It's just you and linux shell.
+This blog post describes how to manually set up and deploy your Ruby on Rails 8 application on a Linux Server with as few dependencies as possible.
+It's all manual, there is no automations or containers.
+No Cloud orchestration.
+It's just you and your Linux server.

 To make things way easier, I'm assuming your Ruby on Rails application uses SQLite3 for database.

 ## Before continuing, here are few things you need to understand

-- In this article, `example.com` will be used as a placeholder for your own domain or IP-address
+- In this article, `example.com` will be used as a placeholder for your own domain or IP-address, adjust accordingly
 - You have to configure the firewall
 - You have to secure the SSH server
 - You have a SSH public key on your own local development machine